Entry is open

 • Do not use gym bags, airline bags, luggage, backpacks, or bags made of leather or heavy rubber.
 These are too bulky and don’t pack well.
 The best bag to use is plastic — similar to what you would get in the shoe store or at most packet pick-ups.
 Plastic bags work fine.
 The only kind that seem to break are the very thin kitchen garbage bags.
 Please squeeze all air out of your bags so that they are as small as possible.

 • Mark your bags.
-Put your name, bib number and the name of the aid station on each bag.
+Put your bib number, name and the name of the aid station on each bag.
 Do not put the aid station number on your bag.
 Don’t put “AS #12.”
 Put “Visitors’ Center.”1

 • Be sure that the markings on your bag are clear and indelible.
-A good system is to use is duct tape and a marking pen.
+A good system is to use duct tape and a marking pen such as a Sharpie.
 Writing directly on a plastic bag may smudge.
-We read the names on the bags to sort them at the aid station.
+We read the numbers and names on the bags to sort them at the aid station.
 The names are not just there in case the bag is lost.
-Make your name legible and permanent, please!
+Make your bib number and your name legible and permanent, please!

 • Put anything you want to remain dry in a second, sealed food bag.
 We will try to keep your bags dry, but we may not be successful.
 At some aid stations, dry space is scarce.